hidasib/gru4rec_third_party_comparison/docs/hyperparams/hyperparams_main.rst

 Fixed Hyperparameters
 ------------------------------------------------------------------

-These setups are defined by setting the *constrained_embedding* and *embedding* parameters to one of the following combinations:
+The setups are defined by setting the *constrained_embedding* and *embedding* parameters to one of the following combinations:

-.. csv-table:: Combinations
+.. csv-table:: Setups
     :class: striped_table
     :file: /data_sources/hyperparams/hyperparams_setups.csv
     :header-rows: 1